-Peter Clark is the Interim Chief Executive Officer for AI2.
-He is also the Senior Research Manager for the Aristo team.
+Peter Clark is the Senior Research Manager for the Aristo team.
 His work focuses upon natural language processing, machine reasoning, and large knowledge bases, and the interplay between these three areas.
 He has received several awards including a AAAI Best Paper (1997), Boeing Associate Technical Fellowship (2004), and AAAI Senior Member (2014).
 He received his Ph.D. in Computer Science in 1991, and has researched these topics for 30 years with more than 80 refereed publications.

 These working notes are unpublished documents, giving informal summaries and discussions of various research issues.
 They are pre-publication material and of varying quality, and some of the ideas have since been superceded.
 A brief description of their contents is given below.